 Monmouth Beach Library History

 For many years, the county also had a visiting bookmobile.
 During those humble beginnings, all the librarians were volunteers and often traveled to the county library in Freehold (then in the basement of the Hall of Records) to make exchanges for new books.
-From 1950 to 1960, Christian Gaarder served as the borough’s librarian without pay.
+During the 1950s, Christian Gaarder served as the borough’s librarian without pay.
 Mr. Gaarder, a voracious reader who wore a jacket and tie to work every day, retired when he turned 90.
 Other early dedicated volunteers were Lavinia Ireland, Dorothea Bremer, and E. Ray Smith.

 In 1962, the library association approved the hiring of its first paid librarian, Margaret “Peg” Heath.
 She would hold the post for longer than anyone else, 30 years.
 That same year, the first Book Fair and Story Hours were held in Borough Hall.
 In April 1964, the library association was incorporated and they elected a six-member Board of Trustees; George Chertoff was a longtime trustee.

 Thanks to many generous donations of funds and books from the MB School PTA and others, the library was sustained through its early years.
 “The borough has always been very supportive of the library,” said Lucy Nilson, who chaired the Association for some 40 years.
 After many years of enduring a cramped space, the library association began a push for its goal of a new facility.
 In 1965, architect Albert Benoist was hired to design a new library building.
 In 1967, the borough commissioners approved a bond ordinance and a new 2,000 square-foot library building was constructed for $42,000 on Willow Avenue in back of Borough Hall.

 The library association purchased new equipment and furniture and the Shade Tree Commission provided the landscaping.
 The building was dedicated and opened in June 1968 (by then it had over 2,000 books).